Hannah Cornish Head of Practice, Family Law

-Hannah is a principal lawyer and practice group leader in our family department at Slater and Gordon Lawyers in London.
+Hannah is the head of practice in our family department at Slater and Gordon Lawyers in London.

 She is a sensitive and skilled family law solicitor who handles cases surrounding divorce, cohabitation, domestic abuse, surrogacy and adoption.